nautechsystems/nautilus_trader/docs/developer_guide/rust.md

 data race conditions, being 'correct by construction' through its formal specification of types, ownership and lifetimes at compile time.

-Also, because of the lack of a built-in runtime and garbage collector, and because the language itself can access the lowest level primitives, we can expect the eventual implementations to be highly performant.
-This combination of correctness and performance is highly valued for a HFT platform.
+Furthermore, due to the absence of a built-in runtime and garbage collector, along with the language's ability to access the lowest-level primitives, we can anticipate that future implementations will be highly performant.
+This combination of accuracy and performance is highly prized for a high-frequency trading (HFT) platform.

 ## Python Binding